 A Church Meeting

-Begin or end or have a church meeting using these simple meditations and spiritual practices from Canadian Anglican priest, Canon Dawn Davis’ website: Love Letters.
+Begin or end a church meeting using these simple meditations and spiritual practices from Canadian Anglican priest, Canon Dawn Davis’ website: Love Letters.
 Each session offers a brief group process, scripture meditation, discussion questions, and suggestions for follow-up actions.
 These two sessions from June 2020, which address racism are available to use anytime.
 The second one is a guest post from the Rev. Canon Cheryl Palmer, a Black Anglican rector from Toronto: https://canondawndavis.wordpress.com/2020/06/

 Check out this podcast from St. George's, Maple Ridge with an interview with the Rev. Dr. Tellison Glover, Director of Mission and Ministry for the Diocese of New Westminster.
 It's so encouraging and helpful to hear local voices speaking directly to our contexts and suggestions for how we can further our work to dismantle racism and work for justice.
 Small parish groups could listen and then have a discussion. https://stgeorgemapleridge.ca/podcast/